Della’s story – a true champion’s tale!

 Talking with her owners it is clear the commitment they made to rehabilitating Della:

 I was adamant that Della’s rehab was going to be followed to the letter.
 I really did not expect her to return to agility, but was determined that I was going to do my very best to help her to live a full and active life.
 It was hard work and there were many winter evenings when I really didn’t want to take her out for her final walk, but did – wrapped up against the cold with both of us wearing lots of fluorescent items.
 I sometimes think it took longer to get prepared than it did to walk her!

-Now, while this is obvious a happy ending to the story, this particular tail does not end here.
+Now, while this is obviously a happy ending to the story, this particular tale does not end here.
 There are times when miracles do happen, or more accurately, there are times when determination pays off!
 In the months after Della was signed off it was clear she was not happy being a ‘normal’ dog, she yearned to return to what she enjoyed – agility training!

 In December 2011, she competed in the ABC Agility Final at the Olympia Horse Show, coming 5th in the jumping speed stakes and 3rd in the agility final.
 In June 2012 she competed in the Supadog Agility Rescue League Finals and won that too!
 March 2013 saw her at Crufts in the ABC Agility Final there – run over a jumping course and an agility course, she won both and consequently won overall.

-Recently, at the World Agility Open Championships in Spain 2013, Della won a silver medal in the individual games championship and was part of the England Team that won the silver medal in the team pentathlon championship.
+At the World Agility Open Championships 2013 in Spain, Della won a silver medal in the individual games championship and was part of the England team that won the silver medal in the team pentathlon championship.
 Della’s success means she is eligible to compete in next year’s games in Italy.